Anchormen/sql4es/README.md

 - CREATE TABLE (AS) creates an index/type and optionally indexes the result of a query into it
 - CREATE VIEW (AS): creates an alias, optionally with a filter
 - DROP TABLE/VIEW removes an index or alias
-- INSERT INTO (VALUES | SELECT): inserts documents into an index/type; either provided values or results of a query
+- INSERT INTO (VALUES | SELECT): inserts documents into an index/type; either provided values or results of a query.
+Possible to UPDATE documents using INSERT by specifying existing document _id's
 - DELETE FROM (WHERE): removes documents
 - USE: selects an index as the driver's active one (used to interpret queries)
 - EXPLAIN SELECT: returns the Elasticsearch query performed for a SELECT statement